ismisepaul/ismisepaul.github.io/docs/_posts/2023-02-17-owasp-global-appsec-dublin-day1.md

 7. Security as a gatekeeper

 We have to enable the business and developers.
-He recommends using the phrase _Drop the no, try yes, if..._ where the se of _if_ instead of _but_ is more effective.
+He recommends using the phrase _Drop the no, try yes, if..._ where the use of _if_ instead of _but_ is more effective.
 Look to culture change, practice empathy and understand what our developers have to deal with.
 How they use your tools.
 He recommends providing coaches from each discipline (Life coach for application security) essentially a person who is between the champion and the security team.

 8. Noisy security tools and too many

 Tune the tools!
 Never waste anyone's time.
-So when adding a new tool add minimal policy - just coz the tool does 29 different things doesn't mean you turn them on.
+So when adding a new tool add minimal policy - just coz the tool does 29 different things don't mean you turn them on.
 Take a more static approach.
 Results of the highest fidelity.
 Ask for feedback.

 9. Lack of threat modelling

-He explains that threat modelling happens outside the pipeline where you should attach threat modelling to new feature.
+He explains that threat modelling happens outside the pipeline where you should attach threat modelling to a new feature.
 Teach everyone to threat model and bring threat modelling to where they operate.

 10. Vulnerable code in the wild

-    Look at the [OWASP Top 10 CICD risks](https://owasp.org/www-project-top-10-ci-cd-security-risks/) ad embed SCA in the pipelines
+11. Look at the [OWASP Top 10 CICD risks](https://owasp.org/www-project-top-10-ci-cd-security-risks/) ad embed SCA in the pipelines

 ![](../assets/images/2023-02-pipelines-instead-infinity-graph.jpg)